kalekje/yamlvars/README.md

-# YAMLvars -- parse a YAML document and create LaTeX definitons
+# YAMLvars -- parse a YAML document and create definitions in LaTeX

 This LuaLaTeX package provides a YAML parser and some functions to declare and define LaTeX definitions using YAML files.
-It uses the [`tinyyaml`](https://github.com/api7/lua-tinyyaml) parser.
+It uses the [`markdown-tinyyaml`](https://github.com/api7/lua-tinyyaml) parser that is shipped with the [`markdown`](https://ctan.org/pkg/markdown) package.

 # License

-Copyright (C) 2021 Kale Ewasiuk
+Copyright (C) 2021-2022 Kale Ewasiuk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal